k88hudson/git-flight-rules/README.md

 $ git fsck --unreachable | grep tag
 ```

 Make a note of the tag's hash.
-Then, restore the deleted tag with following, making use of git's [update-ref](http://git-scm.com/docs/git-update-ref):
+Then, restore the deleted tag with following, making use of [`git update-ref`](http://git-scm.com/docs/git-update-ref):

 ```sh
 $ git update-ref refs/tags/<tag_name> <hash>